Table of Contents

 Retirement Savings When You're in Your 20s

-Suggested savings: CNBC recommends you have the equivalent of your annual salary saved by the time you're about to turn 30.
-The median income of someone in their mid-20s is $32,100.
+Suggested savings: A common recommendation at this age is to have the equivalent of your annual salary saved by the time you're about to turn 30.
+The median income of someone in their early-20s is approximately $33,000.
+Aim to have that amount in retirement savings by the end of your 20s.

 Retirement Savings When You're in Your 30s

-Suggested savings: The guidelines recommend you have twice your annual salary saved by 35.
-The median income for a 35-year-old is $48,000, which means having $96,000 saved for retirement.
+Suggested savings: Guidelines often recommend having three times your annual salary saved by 40.
+The median income for a 35-year-old is approximately $48,000, which means having $144,000 saved for retirement.

 Retirement Savings When You're in Your 40s

-Suggested savings: The guidelines recommend having four times your annual salary saved by 45, and the median salary for employees at 45 is $52,000.
-So when you're in your mid-40s, you'd want to aim to have around $208,000 in retirement savings.
+Suggested savings: Having six times your annual salary saved by 50 is recommended.
+The median wage for employees at 45 is approximately $58,000.
+So, when you're in your late-40s, you'd want to aim to have around $348,000 in retirement savings.

-Once you enter your late 40s, you may not be able to depend on further increases in income to help you save more.
 Most people hit their peak salary somewhere in their late 40s to early 50s.
-It can therefore be important to budget carefully, get your expenses under control and increase your savings rate long before you enter your 40s so you don't find yourself in a position of earning too little to make up for earlier savings shortfalls.
+Now is when it becomes important to budget carefully.
+Get your expenses under control and increase your savings rate long before you enter your 40s, so you don't find yourself in a position of having to catch up.

 Retirement Savings When You're in Your 50s & Beyond

-Suggested savings: The guidelines recommend having six times your annual salary saved by 55.
-The median income for a 55-year-old is $52,000, which means having $312,000 saved for retirement.
+Suggested savings: The general guidelines recommend having eight times your annual salary saved by 60.
+The median income for a 55-year-old is about $57,500, which means having $460,000 saved for retirement.

 By the Time You Retire

-The suggested savings guidelines say you need about eight times your annual salary in savings as you turn 60.
-Then, you need to have 10 times your salary saved by the time you reach your late 60s.
-The median salary of a 67-year-old is $67,000 per year — which means you'd need $670,000 saved to retire by those standards.
+The suggested savings guidelines say you need about ten times your annual salary in savings as you reach your full retirement age.
+The median salary of a 65-year-old is $54,000 per year — which means you'd need approximately $540,000 saved if you want to retire at 65.

-If you're not on track with these numbers right now, don't panic.
+If you're not on track right now, don't panic.
 The most important thing is to be aware and begin to focus on what you can control.
-You can't change the past, but you can start taking actions to positively impact your financial situation — and perhaps even beat the average retirement savings by age in the decades to come.
+You can start taking actions to help impact your financial situation positively — and perhaps even beat the average retirement savings by age in the decades to come.